Shadow of a charged black hole with scalar hair: shadow size in terms of astrometrical observables

-Next, we will study the size of the shadow with respect to three kinds of observers whose motion statuses are static, surrounding the black hole with a circular geodesic, and freely falling into the black hole in the radial direction, respectively.
-We will use the subscripts ``st", ``sur", and ``ff" to denote quantities of the three kinds of observers, respectively.
+Next, we will study the size of the shadow with respect to four kinds of observers whose motion statuses are static, surrounding the black hole with a circular geodesic, freely falling into, and escaping from the black hole in the radial direction, respectively.
+We will use the subscripts ``st", ``sur", ``ff", and ``es" to denote quantities of the four kinds of observers, respectively.
 First, if the motion of the observer can be neglected, then such observer can be viewed as a static observer.
 Second, if an observer is not far away from the black hole and surrounds the black hole in a circle, then such observer is called a surrounding observer.
-Third, if an observer is falling into the black hole in the radial direction, then such observer is called a freely falling observer.
+Third, if an observer is falling into or escaping from the black hole in the radial direction, then such observer is called a freely falling observer or escaping observer.